carl24k/fight-churn/README.md

 ### 2.1 Running a Listing

-Start by making a Run Configuration for the script `examples/run_churn_listing.py`, following the instructions in Section 1.2.6.
+Start by making a Run Configuration for the script `listings/run_churn_listing.py`, following the instructions in Section 1.2.6.

-The script is preset to run the first code example, listing 2.1 from chapter 2, for the simulated data set `churnsim2`.
+The script is preset to run the first code listing, listing 2.1 from chapter 2, for the simulated data set `churnsim2`.
 If you have created a simulated dataset named `churnsim2` as described in section 1.3.2 you can run your configuration as is and you should see a result like this:

 ```
-/Users/user_name/fight-churn/venv/bin/python /Users/user_name/fight-churn/examples/py/run_churn_listing.py
+/Users/user_name/fight-churn/venv/bin/python /Users/user_name/fight-churn/listings/py/run_churn_listing.py

 Running chap2 listing listing_2_1_net_retention
 SQL: